jolyon129/VMConfigFiles/README.md

 Try not repeat myself

 # Usage
-run `soft_link.sh` to make softlinks for these configuration files
+run `create_soft_links.sh` to make softlinks for these configuration files